 The pop-up “market” where volunteers give produce to low-income seniors and families on Saturday afternoons.

-Our new Charitable Fund supports a healthier community through educational and food access programs, partnerships, and grants for local, sustainable farmers and food makers.
+Greens for Good is part of the programming of the Mill City Farmers Market Charitable Fund, the market’s 501(c)(3) non-profit organization founded in 2017.
+Our Charitable Fund supports a healthier community through educational and food access programs, partnerships, and grants for local, sustainable farmers and food makers.
 Launched as an extension of the successful Mill City Farmers Market, the Charitable Fund shares resources and collaborates with partners to improve community health and well-being.

 Ways to Invest